erobotkh/erobot_mobile/README.md

 ```

 ## III.
 State Management
-We uses [GetX](https://pub.dev/packages/get) for our state management... solution.
+We use [GetX](https://pub.dev/packages/get) for our state management... solution.
 ### 1. CLI
 We use [get_cli](https://pub.dev/packages/get_cli) to automated our development process.
 ```